ironhack-labs/lab-react-ironnutrition/README.md

 <br>

-Once you've created the `AddFoodForm` component, render it in `App.js`.
+Once you've created the `AddFoodForm` component, render it in `App.jsx`.
 When the submit button is clicked, the new food item should be added to the list.

 **Hint:** To add a new food item to the foods array, which is in the state of the `App` component, you have to pass a function from the `App` to the `AddFoodForm` component through props.
 This function should take the values entered in the input fields and add them as a new object to the `foods` array.